Silicon Knights

 Silicon Knights was a Canadian video game developer.
-Founded in 1992 by Denis Dyack, the company was headquartered in St. Catharines, Ontario.
+Founded in 1992 by Denis Dyack and Michael Mays, the company was headquartered in St. Catharines, Ontario.
 They started developing for computers such as the Atari ST and IBM PC compatibles.
 After 1996, they moved to console titles.

-Dyack left Silicon Knights to form a new game studio, Precursor Games, after the loss of a court case against Epic Games over the game engine Unreal Engine 3.
+In 2012, Dyack left Silicon Knights to form a new game studio, Precursor Games, after the loss of a court case against Epic Games over the game engine Unreal Engine 3.
 Epic Games won the case and a counter-suit for $4.45 million on grounds of copyright infringement, misappropriation of trade secrets, and breach of contract.
 Following the case, Silicon Knights filed for bankruptcy on May 16, 2014.

 Games

 Released

 Silicon Knights' first games were real-time strategy/action hybrids for computers.
 Silicon Knights' last PC game, Blood Omen: Legacy of Kain was published in 1996.
 Since that time, Silicon Knights moved from creating PC games to console titles.
 In 2000, Silicon Knights was signed by Nintendo to create games exclusively for its consoles, during which time it produced Eternal Darkness: Sanity's Requiem.
 Together with Nintendo, Silicon Knights worked with Konami to create Metal Gear Solid: The Twin Snakes.
 In 2004, the company ended exclusivity with Nintendo.
 In 2005, it partnered with publisher Microsoft Game Studios for Too Human, though Nintendo still owned stock in the company.
 In 2008, the company released Too Human, which was published by Microsoft for the Xbox 360.
-The final game developed by the company, X-Men: Destiny, was released on September 2011 for multiple console platforms.
+The final game developed by the company, X-Men: Destiny, was released in September 2011 for multiple console platforms.

 Canceled

-Canceled games included Silent Hill: The Box (later known as just The Box and The Ritualyst), Too Human 2 (Too Human: Rise of the Giants), Too Human 3, Eternal Darkness 2, and the little-known projects Siren in the Maelstrom, The Sandman and King's Quest (not to be confused with the Sierra series).
+Canceled games included Silent Hill: The Box (later known as just The Box and The Ritualyst), Too Human 2 (Too Human: Rise of the Giants), Too Human 3, Eternal Darkness 2, and the little-known projects Siren in the Maelstrom, The Sandman and King's Quest.

 Founding of Eight

 Silicon Knights was a strong proponent of collaboration with academia and was a key player in the formation of Eight.
-Eight: The Hamilton Institute for Interactive Digital Media is a collaboration between Silicon Knights, McMaster University, the Art Gallery of Hamilton (AGH) and Mohawk College to create a novel academic and research model around interactive digital media and will help pioneer and shape cutting-edge advances in the interactive entertainment arena.
+Eight: The Hamilton Institute for Interactive Digital Media was a collaboration between Silicon Knights, McMaster University, the Art Gallery of Hamilton (AGH) and Mohawk College to create a novel academic and research model around interactive digital media and will help pioneer and shape cutting-edge advances in the interactive entertainment arena.